turkeyyyyy/Standard/json-agents.md

 ### 15.1 Media Type

-Agents.JSON manifests SHOULD use the media type:
+JSON Agents manifests SHOULD use the media type:

 ```
 application/agents+json